-What Is a Meet or Release Clause?
+What Is a Release Clause and How It Works

 A meet-or-release clause is one type of release clause within a contract.
 It allows contract signers to be released from the binding terms of a contract if certain circumstances occur.